anna-rasmussen/MAG-analysis/Metagenome_assembly_and_binning.md

 ```

-## Step 2: Assemble and/or co-assemble
+## Step 2: Assemble and/or coassemble

 I typically assemble individual samples.
 However, depending on how successfully/deeply samples were sequenced, if we sequenced the same sample multiple times, or if we are targeting low-abundance organisms I will coassemble multiple samples together.
 See coassembly subsection.